Sharad79zero/Snakegame-MySQL-python/README.md

 # Snakegame-MySQL-python
 Class 12 Computer Science Project.
-Making a Python game and connecting it with MySQL to store scores.
+Making a Python game and connecting it with MySQL database to store scores.

 # Features
   ========